-'''

-suggest_when TOKEN_CONDITION [?]
+suggest_when TOKEN_CONDITION [?] '''

-'''

-The current token will suggest being considered to the user if dependencies are actually satisfied all given conditions are met.
+The current token will be suggested to the user if dependencies are actually satisfied and all given conditions are met.

-The TOKEN_CONDITION might check different conditions:
+The TOKEN\CONDITION might check different conditions:

 - Token definition check: TOKEN or TOKEN!

 - Token value equality check: TOKEN=value

 - Token numerical value magnitude check: TOKEN<value or TOKEN>value